Risk-Based Vulnerability Management (RBVM) - a better way to add context to your vulnerability management program.

 Remediate and Verify

-A robust Risk-Based Vulnerability Management program coupled with a solid Patch Management program can help organizations better prioritize the risks associated with their environment.
+A robust Risk-Based Vulnerability Management solution coupled with a solid Patch Management program can help organizations with mitigating threats, and better prioritize the risks associated with their environment.
 By adding the right context to the vulnerabilities being identified, you can take a mountain of vulnerabilities and break them down into a more digestible format that can better be tackled by your IT and Security teams.
 Securing your organization starts with visibility and ends with mitigating the risk.
-Everything in between comes down to how you prioritize mitigation strategies, such as patching your assets.
+Everything in between comes down to how you prioritize cybersecurity mitigation strategies, such as patching your assets.

-At Corvus, we see risk mitigation as a top priority.
+At Corvus, cyber risk reduction and threat mitigation is a top priority.
 From scanning our policyholder’s perimeter network to providing additional context on emerging threats and explaining the impact they can have on their security, we strive for the mission of a safer world.
 Along with that goal, our VCISO services can help organizations dig deeper into their cyber defenses through a suite of consultative sessions with our security partners.